 3. Generic Marketing Email Inbox

-If your business sends out mass emails for marketing purposes, it’s a good idea to use a generic email address that can be used by multiple team members.
+If your business sends out mass emails for marketing, it’s a good idea to use a generic email address that multiple team members can use.
 This not only ensures consistency in branding but also helps to track the success of your marketing campaigns.

 Here are some examples of generic email addresses that you can use for your marketing inbox: